ovh/cds/README.md

 You can imagine having only one builder workflow and deploying your entire microservice stack.
 The same pipeline can be used several times in a workflow, you can associate an application, an environment.
 You will have only one deployment pipeline and only one build pipeline to maintain, even if you have hundreds of applications.

-#### Workflow ready to use
+#### Workflow templates

-A workflow ready to use is a Workflow Template.
-Eveybody can create a Workflow Template, maintains it as code or from UI, and bulk update a set of workflows in one click.
+A workflow template allow to share and reuse workflows across multiple teams.
+Any user can create a Workflow Template, maintain it as code or from UI, and bulk update a set of workflows with a single action.

-As a company, you can offer a catalog of workflows for all users.
-Each team can create its own templates if needed.
+As a company, you can offer a predefined catalog of workflows allowing you to standardize test and deployment practices across all your teams.

-If you have to maintain hundreds of workflows, no need to worry , update workflow at scale :)
+This also reduces the maintenance efforts since templates allow a scalable centralized management.

 #### Visual configuration with Web UI